Ahmed-M-Yasser/udagram/README.md

 ### Message to the reviewer

-When I try to login, I get `HTTP failue response for the API URL: 0 Unknown Error` eventhough it works fine on my local device & I can access the APIs via Postman.
+When I try to login, I get `HTTP failue response for the API URL: 0 Unknown Error` eventhough it is working fine on my local device, I can see the APIs working via Postman & access the database using pgAdmin.
 I checked a lot but couldn't figure it out.
 Can you please guide me to fix it?